-Easter traditions in France have been very important to French people over the centuries as Easter is the most important Christian celebration of the year.
-It commemorates the resurrection of Jesus Christ on the third day after his crucifixion on Good Friday and marks the end of the fasting period of Lent.
+Easter traditions in France have been significant to French people over the centuries as Easter is the most important Christian celebration of the year.
+This particular time commemorates the resurrection of Jesus Christ on the third day after his crucifixion on Good Friday.
+Easter Sunday also marks the end of the fasting period of Lent.